Bengal: Mughal period

 Mughal Bengal had the richest elite and was the wealthiest region in the subcontinent.
 Bengal's trade and wealth impressed the Mughals so much that it was described as the Paradise of the Nations by the Mughal Emperors.
 A new provincial capital was built in Dhaka.
 Members of the imperial family were appointed to positions in Mughal Bengal, including the position of governor (subedar).
-Dhaka became a center of palace intrigue and politics.
+Dhaka became a centre of palace intrigue and politics.
 Some of the most prominent governors included Rajput general Man Singh I, Emperor Shah Jahan's son Prince Shah Shuja, Emperor Aurangzeb's son and later Mughal emperor Azam Shah, and the influential aristocrat Shaista Khan.
 During the tenure of Shaista Khan, the Portuguese and Arakanese were expelled from the port of Chittagong in 1666.
 Bengal became the eastern frontier of the Mughal administration.
 By the 18th century, Bengal became home to a semi-independent aristocracy led by the Nawabs of Bengal.
 Bengal premier Murshid Quli Khan managed to curtail the influence of the governor due to his rivalry with Prince Azam Shah.
 Khan controlled Bengal's finances since he was in charge of the treasury.
 He shifted the provincial capital from Dhaka to Murshidabad.

-In 1717, the Mughal court in Delhi recognized the hereditary monarchy of the Nawab of Bengal.
+In 1717, the Mughal court in Delhi recognised the hereditary monarchy of the Nawab of Bengal.
 The ruler was officially titled as the "Nawab of Bengal, Bihar and Orissa", as the Nawab ruled over the three regions in the eastern subcontinent.
 The Nawabs began issuing their own coins but continued to pledge nominal allegiance to the Mughal emperor.
 The wealth of Bengal was vital for the Mughal court because Delhi received its biggest share of revenue from the Nawab's court.
-The Nawabs presided over a period of unprecedented economic growth and prosperity, including an era of growing organization in textiles, banking, a military-industrial complex, the production of fine quality handicrafts, and other trades.
+The Nawabs presided over a period of unprecedented economic growth and prosperity, including an era of growing organisation in textiles, banking, a military-industrial complex, the production of fine quality handicrafts, and other trades.
 A process of proto-industrialisation was underway.
 Under the Nawabs, the streets of Bengali cities were filled with brokers, workers, peons, naibs, wakils, and ordinary traders.
 The Nawab's state was a major exporter of Bengal muslin, silk, gunpowder and saltpetre.
 The Nawabs also permitted European trading companies to operate in Bengal, including the British East India Company, the French East India Company, the Danish East India Company, the Austrian East India Company, the Ostend Company, and the Dutch East India Company.
 The Nawabs were also suspicious of the growing influence of these companies.